marcosschroh/python-schema-registry-client/docs/client.md

 # Client

-The `Schema Registry Client` consumes the API exposed by the `schema-registry` to operate resources that are `avro` schemas.
+The `Schema Registry Client` consumes the API exposed by the `schema-registry` to operate resources that are `avro` and `json` schemas.

 You probably won't use this but is good to know that exists.
-The `MessageSerialzer` is whom interact with the `SchemaRegistryClient`
+The `MessageSerializer` is whom interact with the `SchemaRegistryClient`

 ## SchemaRegistryClient